Sustainable architecture: Sustainable energy use

-Energy efficiency over the entire life cycle of a building is the most important goal of sustainable architecture.
+Energy efficiency over the entire life cycle of a building is a primary goal of sustainable architecture.
 Architects use many different passive and active techniques to reduce the energy needs of buildings and increase their ability to capture or generate their own energy.
 To minimize cost and complexity, sustainable architecture prioritizes passive systems to take advantage of building location with incorporated architectural elements, supplementing with renewable energy sources and then fossil fuel resources only as needed.
 Site analysis can be employed to optimize use of local environmental resources such as daylight and ambient wind for heating and ventilation.

-Energy use very often depends on whether the building gets its energy on-grid, or off-grid.
+Energy use very often depends on whether the building is on-grid or off-grid.
 Off-grid buildings do not use energy provided by utility services and instead have their own independent energy production.
 They use on-site electricity storage while on-grid sites feed in excessive electricity back to the grid.